 The travel choices made by our staff, students and visitors at Edinburgh Napier has an impact on the communities surrounding our campuses, Edinburgh and beyond.
-Our next travel survey is planned for October 2016.
+Our most recent survey was carried out in March 2017.
 The results will be added to the information gained within the 2011 and 2013 surveys and will help the development of a new Travel Plan for the University which will supersede the current Strategic Transport Policy.

 We are very proud to support the Eco-Schools programme in Edinburgh by providing space at Craiglockhart enabling the team from The City of Edinburgh Council to hold an annual conference, pulling together 200 attendees from around the city to discuss environmental progress.
 We fully recognise the importance environmental knowledge gained by pupils from nursery to secondary transferring on to university life so we're delighted to support Eco-Schools in Edinburgh.
 In an ongoing study 'First-year attitudes towards, and skills in, sustainable development' carried out by the National Union of Students since 2010, it was found that sustainability concerns are significant in students' university choices.
 Over 80% of participants in the study noted that they believe that sustainability skills are important to employers.